-One particular postpartum complication is postpartum thyroiditis, a condition characterized by an
+One particular postpartum complication is postpartum thyroiditis, a condition characterized by aninflamed thyroid gland.

 A pregnancy is divided into three phases called trimesters.
-Each trimester has its own significant
+Each trimester has its own significantmilestones.

 Premenstrual Dysphoric Disorder (PMDD)

 A much more severe form of the collective symptoms known as premenstrual syndrome (PMS),premenstrual dysphoric disorder (PMDD) is a chronic medical condition that requires attention andtreatment.

 Premenstrual Syndrome (PMS)